-Looking to buy a set of bumper plates for your garage gym?
+Looking to buy some new bumper plates for your garage gym?
 Whether you’re just getting started and buying your very first bumper plates set, looking for an upgrade to your existing weights, or you just need access to more weights than you currently own, this post should help.
-I have looked far and wide for the best set prices on standard black bumper plates, training bumpers, and competition bumper plates.
-I have considered bumper plates sets from all the major manufacturers readily available in the USA and found what I believe to be the best prices.
-I welcome any and all price corrections and/or suggestions in the comments below.
+I have looked far and wide for the best set prices on standard black bumper plates and training bumper plates from reputable vendors.
+I have considered bumper plates sets from all the major manufacturers readily available in the USA and found what I believe to be the best prices on bumper plate sets.

 Are you looking for a little help figuring out what the difference between all of the Rogue bars is without needing to make a spreadsheet and have 15 browser tabs open?
 If so, then you’ve come to the right place.

 Rogue Fitness has one of the most extensive collections of branded barbells around.
 It can be daunting trying to figure out which bar is right for you.
 You can stare at product pages, compare numbers, and read reviews for hours; but about the time that you think you’ve got a handle on all these bars, Rogue adds a couple more to the line-up, takes a few out of the line-up, and then slaps a new version number on everything else.